zaros/RepData_PeerAssessment1/PA1_template.md

 -  We can use the same values of mean steps per interval, as calculated earlier in dailyActivity to replace the NA step values corresponding to the interval column.

--  The values used are rounded down (floor) to the nearest integer, because in reality there are no partial steps.

 ***3. Create a new dataset that is equal to the original dataset but with the missing data filled in.***